 This product is not designed for roof application.
 It is designed solely for installation on vertical surfaces.
-Panels must be installed with nails over a solid substrate with nail holding strength such as plywood, oriented strand board, or existing wood siding (minimum 7/16" thick).
-This product cannot be installed with staples.
+Panels must be installed with nails over a solid, flat substrate with nail holding strength such as plywood, oriented strand board, or existing wood siding (minimum 7/16" thick).
+This product cannot be installed with staples, with the exception of Individual Shingles (see page 122).